-When Mr. Cheyenne is released from prison after two years for good behavior, he tries and fails to get his old job back.
+When Mr. Cheyenne is released from prison early for good behavior, he tries and fails to get his old job back.
 He doesn't find a job for six months, and when he does find an employer willing to hire a former prisoner, the position is for a far lower wage than before he went to prison.
 His family never regains financial footing.

 When they were charged with their crimes, the only difference between Mr. Cheyenne and Mr. Rawlins was where they lived.

-Two years later, the differences between them and their families are vast.
+After involvement with the justice system, the differences between them and their families are vast.